Flag of Zambia

 -

-Image 10The kalonga (ruler) of the Chewa today descends from the kalonga of the Maravi Empire (from Zambia)
+Image 10The Kalonga of the Chewa today descends from the Kalonga (rulers) of the Maravi Empire. (from History of Zambia)

 -